shawea/blueGrass/README.md

 * Primus API (no servers)
 * HTML Muncher (or other obfuscator)
 * A CDN, ex: MaxCDN
-* npm install -g git://github.com/jsdoc3/jsdoc.git
-* There are other libs used, check under blueGrass and more.
+* There are other libs used, check under cdn folder.

 Design/recipe:
 - Download the 'startStructure' folder to get the structure and edit.
 Copy cdn folder into aCDN/libs.